stamnostomp/Assetto-Corsa-NixOS-Setup/README.md

 ### Game crashes on startup

 Check for the Start Menu shortcut issue using menu option 5.
 This is a common cause of crashes with Content Manager.

+### Graphics issues or poor performance

+- Try reinstalling DXVK using menu option 4, or use option 9 for a forced installation
+- In Content Manager, go to Settings > System and ensure "Enable DXVK" is checked
+- You can add `DXVK_HUD=1` to the game launch options to see if DXVK is being used

 ## Development